List of pizza varieties by country: Sweden

-Perhaps the most extreme pizza in Sweden is the Calskrove or Calzskrove (a portmanteau of calzone and "skrovmål" meaning "big meal" but also Northern slang for "hamburger meal"), sold at some pizzerias in northern Sweden, a complete meal of a 150 or 250 grams of hamburger with bread, all regular toppings, and chips (french fries), baked into a regular Calzone with ham as well.

 One of the most popular types of pizza in Sweden since the 1980s is kebab pizza, and a song in the Swedish Melodifestivalen 2008 was "Kebabpizza slivovitza".
+A popular variety of kebabpizza is a "pommespizza" which is a kebabpizza with fries on top.
+Sweden is also home to the Banana and Curry pizza.

 Ukraine

 Since the end of the 1980s, a wide variety of pizzas has been available.
-In Ukraine there are few local kinds of pizza like Kozatska and Selyanska.
+In Ukraine, there are few local kinds of pizza like Kozatska and Selianska.
 Pizza Margherita and other common varieties are also very popular.